GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 	- ## Deploy and manage password protection
 		- ### Microsoft Entra Password Protection
 			- Users often create easy to guess passwords that are weak against dictionary-based attacks.
 To help you enforce strong passwords, Microsoft Entra Password Protection provides a global and custom banned password list.
 Beneficts include:
-				- Domain controllers (DCs) neve have to communicate directly with the internet;
+				- Domain controllers (DCs) never have to communicate directly with the internet !!!!!!! ;
 				- No new network ports;
 				- No AD DS schema changes required;
 				- No minimum AD DS domain or forest functional level (DFL/FFL) required;